 - Has the support and supervision of a clergyperson.

 - Can make a real difference in the vitality of a congregation that otherwise may be discontinued for lack of a pastor.

 Who Can Apply?

-A Certified Lay Speaker for at least one year or a person with equivalent training (Licensing School or seminary coursework) may become a certified lay minister.
+A Certified Lay Servant or a Certified Lay Speaker may become a certified lay minister.

 If you are interested in becoming a CLM, pray to discern God’s will in your life.
 Reflect on questions like these: Could God be calling you as a layperson to be a part of a ministry team using pastoral gifts given to you?
 Could you serve God faithfully in a team under the leadership of your pastor as a CLM in the congregation in which you are currently a member, or serve a small congregation as its leader?
 Are you willing to explore this form of leadership in The United Methodist Church?